boomcamp/PHP-MVC-Test-Driven-Development/README.md

 }
 ```

-* Continue on adding new `ten passing` tests for `Create Read Update Delete` operations using ci testing library.
+* Continue on adding new `ten passing` tests using built in CI testing library.

-* Continue on adding `five passing` test for `Create, Read, Update and Delete` operations using `phpunit`.
+* Continue on adding `five passing` test using `phpunit`.

 # Finished